Isha-chemicalengineer/nanoparticle-drug-release-model/README.md

 Overview
 This project models drug release from a spherical nanoparticle under diffusion-controlled conditions.
 The aim is to understand how transport phenomena influence drug release and how external triggers such as ultrasound can enhance release rates.
 This was implemented as a small computational exercise to connect core chemical engineering concepts with drug delivery systems.
+This work was motivated by recent research in stimuli-responsive drug delivery systems, particularly ultrasound-triggered release mechanisms.

 Results Visualization